 This text should be from Yi Sangs "chibi" series.
 Yet I cannot find this

-newer and more complete than the Moonhak Sangsa sa edition and should is
+and more complete than the Moonhak Sangsa sa edition and should is a good

 I would like to check the translations as well as verify there are other

 sections to this text.
 Perhaps it is best if I simply reproduce the